inviwo/inviwo.github.io/index.md

                     <a href="manual_index.html">
                     <h3 class="sub-title">Documentation</h3>
                     </a>
-                    <p>To get started with Inviwo, we provide guides on how to install, develop new processors, and create new modules.
-We also made video tutorials on the most important concepts.</p>
+                    <p>Checkout the <a href="manual_index.html">getting started pages</a> for guides on how to install, develop new processors, and create new modules.
+You can also find video tutorials on the most important concepts.</p>
                 </div>
                 <!--//content-->
             </div>